awslabs/sagemaker-debugger/docs/analysis.md

 ###### Arguments
 - `rule_obj (Rule)` An instance of a subclass of `smdebug.rules.Rule` that you want to invoke.
 - `start_step (int)` Global step number to start invoking the rule from.
 Note that this refers to a global step.
 This defaults to 0.
 - `end_step (int or  None)`: Global step number to end the invocation of rule before.
-To clarify, end_step is an exclusive bound.
+To clarify, `end_step` is an exclusive bound.
 The rule is invoked at `end_step`.
 This defaults to `None` which means run till the end of the job.
-- `raise_eval_cond (bool)` This parameter controls whether to raise the exception RuleEvaluationCondition when raised by the rule, or to catch it and log the Condition and move to the next step.
-Defaults to False, meaning it catches the exception and logs that the evaluation condition was met for a step and moves on to evaluate for the next step.
+- `raise_eval_cond (bool)` This parameter controls whether to raise the exception `RuleEvaluationConditionMet` when raised by the rule, or to catch it and log the message and move to the next step.
+Defaults to `False`, which implies that the it catches the exception, logs that the evaluation condition was met for a step and moves on to evaluate the next step.

 ## Exceptions
-SMDebug is designed to be aware that tensors required to execute a rule may not be available at every step.
-Hence it raises a few exceptions which allow us to control what happens when a tensor is missing.
+smdebug is designed to be aware that tensors required to evaluate a rule may not be available at every step.
+Hence, it raises a few exceptions which allow us to control what happens when a tensor is missing.
 These are available in the `smdebug.exceptions` module.
 You can import them as follows:

 ```python
 from smdebug.exceptions import *
 ```

-Here are the exceptions and their meanings:
+Here are the exceptions (along with others) and their meaning:

 - `TensorUnavailableForStep` : This means that the tensor requested is not available for the step.
-It may be saved for a different step number.
-Note that when you see this exception, it means that this tensor can never become available for this step in the future.
+It may have been saved or will be saved for a different step number.
+Note that this exception implies that the requested tensor will never become available for this step in the future.

 - `TensorUnavailable` : This means that this tensor has not been saved from the training job.
-Note that if you have a SaveConfig which saves a certain tensor only after the time you queried for the tensor, you might get a TensorUnavailable exception even if the tensor may become available later for some step.
+Note that if you have a `SaveConfig` which saves a certain tensor only after the time you queried for the tensor, you might get a `TensorUnavailable` exception even if the tensor may become available later for some step.

 - `StepUnavailable`: This means that the step was not saved from the training job.
 No tensor will be available for this step.